Recognized since 2008

-Adam Chamberlain is National Leader of BLG's Aboriginal Law and the Team North Practice Groups and is active in the firm's Climate Change group.
-Adam also serves as Toronto Regional Leader of the Forestry Law Group.
+Adam Chamberlain is an active member of Gowling WLG's Environmental Law, Indigenous Law and the Canada North Practice Groups.
 Certified as a Specialist in Environmental Law by the Law Society of Upper Canada, Adam has practised environmental and energy law for most of his career, focused on infrastructure development.
 Adam's practice encompasses diverse matters related to the environmental and other regulatory requirements involved with project development.
-Adam is also extensively involved in relationships between Aboriginal communities and project proponents related to all manner of developments.
+Adam is also extensively involved in relationships between Indigenous communities, project proponents and governments (provincial and territorial) related to all manner of developments.

 As part of his practice in the North Adam works in, and frequently travels to, all three Canadian territories as well as northern parts of several provinces.
-Adam is called to the Bar in Nunavut and Yukon (as well as his home province of Ontario).
+Adam is called to the Bar in Nunavut, the NWT and Yukon (as well as his home province of Ontario).

 Specifically, Adam has extensive experience with: